butler54/rho-ai-vllm-custom-server/README.md

 - The `instanceServices` need:
   - A name change from `granite` to `granite-pvc`.
 The `runtime:` element *MUST* match the name of the `servingRuntime`
-- The storage needs to be changed
+- The storage needs to be changed.
+Note this path is hard coded with respect to what you upload and the pvc name

 Original storage
 ```yaml